-- 2 A) Test the telephone for proper operation-to test the power and lights on a system phone, press and hold the [#] button for five seconds. - B) Before releasing the [#] button, lift the handset.
+- A) Test the telephone for proper operation.
+To test the power and lights on a system phone: while the phone is idle, press and hold the [#] button for five seconds. - B) Before releasing the [#] button, lift the handset.
 All lights should light, the ringer should sound, and (on the MLS-34D, MLS-18D, or MLS-12D phones only) a test pattern should appear on the display.
-(If not, call for support as instructed on the inside front cover.) - C) Replace the handset; the phone is now in normal operating mode.
+(If not, call for support as instructed on the inside front cover of this guide.) - Replace the handset; the phone is now in normal operating mode.